 Karate is a martial art that developed on the Japanese island of Okinawa.
 It was mostly used for self-defense and discipline.
 It is now used as part of combat sports.

-In any case, if you’re looking for a new hobby, workout, or source of entertainment, karate is a great choice.
+In any case, karate is a great choice if you’re looking for a new hobby, workout, or source of entertainment.

 Karate is one of the most widely practiced martial arts styles.
-While it is more popular in Japan, it is becoming more popular all over the world.
+While it is more popular in Japan, it is becoming more popular worldwide.

 In today’s world, it’s not uncommon to find a karate school in almost every American city and town.
 There may be more than one of these amenities in some circumstances.

 Kicking, punching, kneeing, elbowing, and open-handed techniques are among them.
-To perform all of the above-listed hitting techniques, karate practitioners must learn to use every inch of their body.
+To perform the above-listed hitting techniques, karate practitioners must learn to use every inch of their body.

 Compared to taekwondo, karate focuses on hand blows, while taekwondo does emphasize kicking techniques.

-One of the reasons karate is becoming more popular in the fitness sector is this.
-For a little charge, many commercial gyms now offer karate lessons two to three times a week.
+One reason karate is becoming more popular in the fitness sector is that many commercial gyms now offer karate lessons two to three times a week for a small charge.

 3. Jiu-jitsu

-Jiu-Jitsu, also known as jujitsu, is less well-known than karate, yet it is gaining popularity worldwide.
-Another martial technique that developed in Japan is Judo.
+Jiu-jitsu, also known as jujitsu, is less well-known than karate, yet it is gaining popularity worldwide.
+Another martial technique developed in Japan is judo.

-The major objective of these martial arts, such as karate and other types of martial arts, was self-defense and discipline.
+The major objectives of these martial arts, such as karate and others, were self-defense and discipline.

-In addition, it is used in combat sports.
-If you’re a fan of mixed martial arts, you’ve undoubtedly heard of jiu-jitsu.
+Jiu-jitsu is also used in combat sports.
+If you’re a fan of mixed martial arts, you’ve undoubtedly heard of it.

 Jiu-jitsu is combined with boxing and other types of martial arts in MMA organizations, such as the Ultimate Fighting Championship (UFC) and Bellator.

-Weapons may or may not be used by jiu-jitsu practitioners.
-When weapons are used, they are usually small, measuring little more than 12 inches in length.
+Jiu-jitsu practitioners may or may not use weapons.
+When weapons are used, they are usually small, measuring no more than 12 inches in length.

 The short keychain is a short weapon that jiu-jitsu practitioners widely use.
 This weapon is typically used for self-defense at close quarters.

-Joint locks, throws, and pins are used to neutralize an opponent by redirecting an attacker’s energy rather than directly resisting it (as with other types of martial arts such as karate).
+Joint locks, throws, and pins neutralize an opponent by redirecting an attacker’s energy rather than directly resisting it (as with other types of martial arts, such as karate).

 Blocking, fulcrum throw, non-fulcrum throw, evading, and hitting are the five main areas or art of training.